jazkarta/collective.timelines/README.rst

 --------------

-The default adapters for Archetypes and Dexterity content should handle most usecases.
+The default adapters for Archetypes and Dexterity content should handle most use cases.
 However, you may customize the timeline metadata for specific content types by registering adapters to the ``ITimelineContent`` and/or ``ITimelineSupplement`` interfaces.